Palasinaz Lakes: Fauna

-The area is the habitat of many different mountain animals, such as eagles and Alpine Ibexes of which the latter are mainly sighted on the summit of the Corno Bussola.
-There have also been sightings of Roe Deer, Chamois, marmots, and Black Grouses in the region.
+The area is the habitat of many different mountain animals, such as eagles and Alpine ibex, of which the latter are mainly sighted on the summit of the Corno Bussola.
+There have also been sightings of roe deer, chamois, marmots, and black grouse in the region.

 According to the Regional Agency for Environmental Protection, the Potcha Lake is characterized by fish fauna but lacks aquatic vegetation although its banks are rich in cotton grass.
 However, both aquatic vegetation and fish species are present in and around the Lac de la Bataille.

 Flora

 The Aosta Valley, despite being the smallest region in Italy and largely made up of sterile rocks and glaciers, preserves a distinct biodiversity.
 This region is home to over 2,000 different plants, which represent about 40% of all plant species in Italy.
 The great variety of species is due to the many natural habitats present in the area, diversified according to altitude, exposure, rainfall and geological substrate.
-A diverse range of alpine plant species are found in the Palasinaz Lakes region towards the end of June, including Vitaliana Primulaeflora, wild tulips and Eritrichium Nanum.
+A diverse range of alpine plant species are found in the Palasinaz Lakes region towards the end of June, including Vitaliana primulaeflora, wild tulips and Eritrichium nanum.
 There are also various species of Artemisias' in the area, including the one used for the production of Génépy.

 The Arp Botanical Garden

 A botanical garden is located near the Arp mountain hut, which aims to preserve the plant life in the area.
 It contains 84 species of plants, a wetland and a path with some of the typical rocks of the Aosta Valley area.
-Within the botanical garden there are many medicinal plants, flowers from the Ayas Valley area and many other plant species, including rosettes, fat leaved plants and Eriophorum Scheuchzeri.
+Within the botanical garden there are many medicinal plants, flowers from the Ayas Valley area and many other plant species, including rosettes, fat-leaved plants and Eriophorum scheuchzeri.
 Many of these plants can be exclusively found in the botanical garden and not in the surrounding wildlife.

 The Parcour di bério

 The "Parcour di bério" (Valdôtain for Path of Stones), built starting in the summer of 2005 and inaugurated in 2009, is located behind the ARP refuge and has 17 types of rocks that characterize the Ayas Valley and the Aosta Valley.
 Set up upstream of the rock, to complete the area dedicated to alpine flora, a small geological path has been created and collects the most significant rocks of the region: each sample, accompanied by an explanatory tag, tells a "piece" of the history of the Aosta Valley.
 The Alps of the Aosta Valley are filled with lithologies, among the richest in the world; thanks to the internal movements of the earth's crust they overlap and interpenetrate each other.
-Some of the most important rocks are: Gypsum (evaporite rock), Mont Blanc granite (magmatic rock), Limestone (sedimentary rock) and Carniola (carbonate rock).
+Some of the most important rocks are gypsum (evaporite rock), Mont Blanc granite (magmatic rock), limestone (sedimentary rock) and carniola (carbonate rock).